TheLocust3/budgeting/README.md

  - Better logging

 ### miscellaneous
+ - priority rollup on account creation
+   - rollup-job needs to be trigger basically immediately
+ - if rollup job fails, it will never retry
  - Return simplified rules interface
  - Optional remainder in SplitByValue
    - need way of raising a conflict inside of a single split rule